 The university’s work ethic reflects this.
 Pay is lower as the work lasts fewer hours.
 Regardless, this does not change the level of commitment you would be expected to have toward teaching and the job.

-Universities are less stringent for teachers and students, which explains the low remuneration.
+Universities are less stringent in their requirements for teachers and students, which explains the low remuneration.

 On average, ESL teachers can earn between RMB 6500 and RMB 16000 per month in public schools.